monsoonmaelstrom/book2/book2.md

 “No,” Liam says with a look approaching horror on his face as he looks at me.
 “We’re not doing that again.
 Ever, I hope.”

-“Okay.
-I’m sorry I didn’t get the chance to talk to you first about calling her bluff.
+“Okay,” I agree, because as bad as the pass was for me, I think it might have been worse for him.
+“I’m sorry I didn’t get the chance to talk to you first about calling her bluff.
 I was trying to find you so we could talk about it, but then, well.
 You know.”

 He grins.
 “It was worth it.
 And who knows, maybe she’ll be less… Whatever she is.”

 “I wouldn’t count on it.”

-“Seconded,” Alex says.
+“Seconded,” Alex concurs.

 “Let’s head back,” I tell the others.
+Dusk is quickly approaching the point of dark, and I can hear the faint hum of insects.
 “I need something to eat.”

 “Are you done with the roof?”
 Liam asks.